penninesoaringclub/newsletter/content/posts/2024-02/index.md

 showTableOfContents: true
 ---

-## It's spring!
+# It's spring!
 Quick, somebody tell the weather.

-Welcome to your new look Pennine Soaring Club newsletter!
-Simon Scott called for a newsletter editor at the AGM, I put my hand up and so here we are.
+Welcome everyone, to your new look Pennine Soaring Club newsletter.
+Simon Scott appealed for a newsletter editor at the AGM, I put my hand up and so here we are.
 Issue one.
-I think we can all agree the lesson here is never to speak up at an AGM.
+As the seach starts for interesting things to write about, I think we can all agree the lesson here is never to speak up at an AGM.

 I'm hoping that between us we can rustle up enough stories for a monthly news bulletin, at least through the flying season when we're all out on the hills.
 We'll round up XC and safety news, check dates for your diary and say hi to any new members but your newsletter needs you.
 Had a great day out?
 Let's see some pictures.
 Smashed your personal best?
 Let's hear about it.
 This is the place to tell us all what you did and how much fun you had doing it, or if you've embarrassed yourself, for somebody else to send in the photos of your glider in the Parlick landing field tree.

 You don't have to write loads, a couple of paragraphs and a photo or two is perfect.
+Send anything you'd like to see included to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk).

 Neil C.

 ---

-Every issue:
+# Notes from the committee

-## Notes from the committee
+Regular section with site news, club updates, whatever we want to communicate.

-## Name your newsletter
+# Name your newsletter

 The committee have come up with a few names we could call our newsletter but you get the deciding vote.
 Pick your favourite here and next month we'll be back with a fancy new title.